Rheumatoid arthritis is an autoimmune disease, which exhibits common characteristics of rheumatism.

-When it comes to medical conditions that affect the body, there are those that have a defined cause and some that are categorised as autoimmune diseases.
-In the case of the latter, the body’s immune mistakenly attacks healthy cells, often resulting in targeted damage to one organ or inflammation in several areas.
-Rheumatoid arthritis is one such autoimmune disease, which exhibits common characteristics of rheumatism, meaning the patient can experience local inflammation of joints and/or generalised conditions of said joints.
+When it comes to medical conditions that affect the body, some have a defined cause and some that are categorised as autoimmune diseases.
+In the latter, the body’s immune mistakenly attacks healthy cells, often resulting in targeted damage to one organ or inflammation in several areas.
+Rheumatoid arthritis is one such autoimmune disease, which exhibits common characteristics of rheumatism.
+It means that the patient can experience local inflammation of joints and/or generalised conditions of said joints.

-In medical parlance, the term rheumatism no longer has a specific meaning but this isn’t the case with rheumatology.
-Meaning, numerous patients the world over benefit from rheumatology departments as conditions like rheumatoid arthritis have no cure and patients rely medical personnel to manage the symptoms.
+Patients rely upon medical personnel to manage the symptoms of rheumatoid arthritis.
 Further, for those afflicted with rheumatoid arthritis, it can be quite hard to differentiate the early signs of the disease from those of other conditions.
 In such cases, being informed about the condition is your best hope, as it points you in the right direction and can push you to get an early diagnosis.

-- Stage II: Moderate progressive, minor cartilage damage with possible bone damage, atrophy of muscle, joint mobility issues, and abnormalities in soft tissue around joints
+Moderate progressive, minor cartilage damage with possible bone damage, atrophy of muscle, joint mobility issues, and abnormalities in the soft tissue around joints

-When trying to understand the cause of rheumatoid arthritis, you should note that there are varying theories.
 Some experts believe that genetic factors may leave you susceptible to infections or other factors that may trigger the condition.
-However, once it occurs, the lining of the membranes around the joints known as synovium gets inflamed and thick.
+Once it occurs, the lining of the membranes around the joints known as synovium gets inflamed and thick.
 This ultimately affects the bone and cartilage of the joint adversely.

 As mentioned, there are factors that could increase the risk of developing rheumatoid arthritis.
 Here is a list of these for reference.